 This is balanced with health and educational programs and out of school activities to boost their self-esteem and to promote a healthier lifestyle.

-Children in the care of Stewart House attend a specific purpose school onsite for 8 days of their 12-day stay.
+Children in the care of Stewart House attend a specific purpose school onsite for up to 10 days of their 12-day stay.
 The NSW Department of Education provides infrastructure and staffing support for this school.
-All other costs associated with the childrens’ stay are met from charitable donations.
+All other costs associated with the children’s stay are met from charitable donations.
+Children between school years 2 and 8 are invited to attend the program.

 Stewart House is committed to: